Taxis of Hong Kong: Fuels

 Until the late 1990s, all Hong Kong taxis ran on diesel fuel, aside from 4-passenger taxis which ran on petrol.
 In 1996, a few taxis that ran on LPG appeared as part of the government's test project for alternative fuel.
 This project proved successful, leading to all new taxis being factory-built LPG since 1999.
 To speed up the replacement of diesel taxis with LPG ones, from mid 2000 to the end of 2003, the government offered a cash grant to each taxi owner who purchased a new LPG taxi during that period.

 Since 1 August 2001, no more diesel taxis were allowed to be imported into Hong Kong, and from 1 January 2006, driving a diesel taxi on the streets of Hong Kong became illegal.
 Therefore, all taxis in Hong Kong are currently running on LPG.

 Although LPG-powered vehicles are supposed to be relatively non-polluting, and do indeed reduce roadside pollution, a 2007 study by Polytechnic University indicated that older LPG taxis emitted at least double the amount of carbon monoxide and hydrocarbons compared to diesel.
 But the government still claimed that properly maintained LPG engines reduce pollution by 50% to 200%.

 Fares

 A fare table must be displayed clearly inside the taxi, by law.
 The same legally-enforceable fare table is also listed on the government's website.
 Fares are charged according to distance travelled and waiting time, measured by a meter on board.
 There is a starting fare, and there are surcharges for luggage and tolled tunnels and bridges, as well as surcharges for telephone-arranged ordering.
 Along some restricted kerbs, there are designated pick-up and drop-off points exclusively for taxis.
 Some taxi operators will offer discounts to attract repeat business.
 Fares are determined by the government and revised from time to time upon the recommendation of the Transport Advisory Committee.

-From July 2022, the flag fall – including the fare for the first two kilometres – was HK$27 for red taxis, HK$23.50 for green taxis and HK$22 for the blue Lantau cabs; thereafter, the meter adds $1.90 and $1.70 for every 200 metres in Urban Taxis and New Territories Taxis as well as Lantau Taxis respectively.
-For Urban Taxis and New Territories Taxis, the rate of the incremental change will be decreased to $1.30 after 9km for Urban taxies and 8km for New territories taxis of the hire.
-As for the Lantau Island Taxis, the rate of the incremental change will be decreased to $1.50 after 20km of the hire.
+From 14 July 2024 onwards, the flag fall – including the fare for the first two kilometres – is HK$29 for red taxis, HK$25.50 for green taxis and HK$24 for the blue Lantau cabs; thereafter, the meter adds HK$2.10 for every 200 metres travelled for Urban Taxis and HK$1.90 for New Territories Taxis and Lantau Taxis.
+For Urban Taxis and New Territories Taxis, the rate of the incremental change will be decreased to HK$1.40 after 9 km for Urban taxies and to 8 km for New territories taxis of the hire.
+As for the Lantau Island Taxis, the rate of the incremental change will be decreased to HK$1.60 after 20 km of the hire.